bsless/cljfmt-graalvm/README.md

 [cljfmt](https://github.com/weavejester/cljfmt)
 is a tool for formatting Clojure code idiomatically.

+Update: cljfmt now has support for native image building.

 The need arose to run cljfmt quickly without a JVM.
 That is all this repo provides.
 Any piece of code in it is copied from `weavejester/cljfmt` or from `clojure.stacktrace`.
 The code was only